radiovisual/keeli/README.md

 	 * Note: If you do not provide a severity setting for a rule, then the
 	 * rule's default setting will apply.
 	 *
-	 * You can also pass in advanced configuration for each rule if you pass in
+	 * You can also pass in advanced configuration for some rules if you pass in
 	 * an object like:
 	 *
 	 *     "rule-name": {